Open-MSS/MSS/docs/usage.rst

 Configuration of mss
 ++++++++++++++++++++

-For storage capabilities mss uses the `pyfilesystem <http://pyfilesystem2.readthedocs.io>` approach.
+For storage capabilities mss uses the `PyFilesystem2 <http://pyfilesystem2.readthedocs.io>`__ approach.
 The default data dir is predefined as a directory: `~/mssdata` which is the same as `osfs://~/mssdata`.